New York UniversityMaster of Laws (2016)

 Chalk & Fitzgerald – Senior Lawyer

 Allens Linklaters – Lawyer

-Adam has postgraduate degrees in law and politics from New York University and Cambridge where he topped several subjects and been a visiting scholar in negotiation at Harvard.
+Adam has postgraduate degrees in law and politics from New York University and Cambridge where he placed first in several subjects, and has been a visiting scholar in negotiation at Harvard.
 He is also admitted as an attorney in New York.
-Previously he worked with the judges at the ICTY in The Hague, on the trial of Slobodan Milošević, and as a permanent part time assistant to two eminent international arbitrators.
+Previously, Adam worked with the judges at the ICTY in The Hague, on the trial of Slobodan Milošević, and as a permanent part time assistant to two eminent international arbitrators.

 Adam is a current member of the NSW Bar Association’s Human Rights Committee.
 He regularly publishes and presents in Australia and overseas on ADR, expert evidence, contract and civil procedure.
 He has been a board member of several international ADR bodies in Australia and overseas.